kensybernadeau/PLP_Titanium/README.md

 The project utilizes Python 3.x with the PLY package.

 #### Instructions
-* Install Python 3.x and the PLY package.
+* Install Python 3.x and the PLY package.(Refer to this <a href="https://pythonpedia.com/en/tutorial/10510/python-lex-yacc">page</a> when installing PLY)
 * Download <a href="https://github.com/kensybernadeau/PLP_Titanium/archive/master.zip"> PLP_Titanium </a>
 * Run ```python PLP_Titanium/src/Titanium.py``` from the system's respective command line interface